Music Australia (online resource): History of development

-People and organisation database

-The people and organisation information was to be sourced from a number of areas and contributors.
-The Project team investigated a number of potential schemas and data formats for this party database during 2003-2004.
-These investigations indicated that there was no mature schema with which to structure identifying and contextual information about people and organisations associated with Australian music for the Music Australia service.
-The Project team undertook to develop and implement its own schema, called Music Australia Party Schema (MAPS).
-As MADS had not yet been published, it was decided to use MODS elements where possible, incorporating some EAC elements, and to use appropriate terminology from MODS and EAC.
-Following publications of MADS, the MAPS schema was adjusted to reflect many of the MADS structure and terms.
-Various models or architectures applicable to a federated people and organisation database had to be considered, with the need to deliver data harvested from many different databases using many different standards, and the need to manage duplicated or even contradictory contextual information, and present this to users in a coherent manner.

 Music Australia 1.0

 Music Australia 1.0 was launched in March 2005 with a wide and substantial range of content from major and minor contributing institutions.
 Soon after release the service faced more challenges and changes, motivated by the need for sustainability amidst rapidly changing digital information business models and in response to external demands and user feedback.

-The rapid changes in the music industry, driven by new technology and delivery models, posed many challenges for the service as we strived to stay relevant and to provide to users, for research or recreation, access to Australian music resources.
+The rapid changes in the music industry, driven by new technology and delivery models, posed many challenges for the service as we attempt to stay relevant and to provide to users access, for research or recreation, to Australian music resources.
 The need to increase and to provide access to Australian digital music, both historical and contemporary, from printed music to the latest digital audio downloads, for users was a driving force as we looked to improve our service.

 Music Australia 2.0

 A new Business to Government (B2G) partnership with an Australian digital music supplier provided the opportunity for the service to offer to users access to a database of Australian contemporary online tracks and albums, with 30 second sound samples and pathways for legal digital downloads through e-commerce, while protecting the rights of artists and performers with digital rights management processes.

 This B2G, together with identified service enhancements and bug fixes, combined with recommendations from a user and web usability survey commissioned in 2006, drove the changes to Music Australia 1.0. and resulted in the release of Music Australia 2.0 in April 2007.